Gates12/Realtime-Tictactoe-Engine/README.md

 - ✅ Cell is empty
 - ✅ Turn timer has not expired (30 seconds)

 If any check fails → server sends `MOVE_REJECTED` → board does not change.

-This prevents all forms of client-side cheating.
+### Bot System

+When a player uses **Find Match** and no human opponent joins within **15 seconds**, the server automatically spawns a bot as Player O.

+**Bot behavior:**
+- Waits **2 seconds** before each move (feels natural, not instant)
+- Uses **medium difficulty AI**: win if possible → block opponent's win → take center → take a corner → random empty cell
+- Bot games are **excluded from the leaderboard** to keep rankings clean
+- Bot only joins **public matchmaking** — private rooms are never assigned a bot
+- The game state includes `isBot: true` so the frontend can display a 🤖 indicator

+**Bot is entirely server-side** — no client changes required.
+The same WebSocket protocol is used; the bot just generates moves inside `matchLoop`.

 ### Key Design Decisions